 1. From Tactician to Strategist with Global Mindset

-There are many multi-nationals, but few global companies, even fewer authentic global leaders.
-We need global leaders at CEO, CIO and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact in hyper-connected, interdependent global economy.
+There are many multi-nationals, but few global companies; even fewer authentic global leaders.
+We need global leaders at CEO, CIO and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact in hyper-connected, hyper-complex and interdependent global economy.

 - Three core competencies: Self-awareness, engagement in personal transformation, and inquisitiveness;

 - Seven mental characteristics: Optimism, self-regulation, social-judgment skills, empathy, motivation to work in an international environment, cognitive skills, and acceptance of complexity and its contradictions;

 - Three behavioral competencies: social skills, networking skills, and multi-cultural knowledge.